-Main Street Terrace considers the unique demographics in our home when planning care delivery requirements, programs, resources and external partnerships.
-In our home our population needs consist of younger residents and those living with dementia.
-To meet the individual needs of our residents, we have implemented programs such as a specialized home area for those living with dementia, programs in dementiability and we have connected with several community resources such as the YMCA so that our younger residents can still be connected to the community.
+The Village Seniors Community considers the unique demographics in our home when planning care delivery requirements, programs, resources and external partnerships.
+In our home our population needs consist of residents with mild to severe symptoms of dementia, dementia related behaviours, and residents with non-dementia-related cognitive impairment and developmental support needs.
+To meet the individualized needs of our residents, we have implemented programs such as our embedded Behavioral Supports Ontario team.